A passionate traveler, Suzanne has spent time in different regions of Italy, particularly Puglia in southern Italy, and is studying Italian.

 Origins of La Passeggiata

 La Passeggiata signifies the time to “dress to impress” and “to see and be seen”.
-With Italian social etiquette being steeped in social behavior and traditions, reputation and consideration of others is important.
+With Italian social etiquette being steeped in social behavior and traditions, reputation and consideration of others are important.

 Today more often than not, many Italians will go home to change to make sure they are “fare la bella figura” or ‘cutting a beautiful figure’ before taking their evening passeggiata before dinner.